EgekKaraca/EgekKaraca/README.md

 # 💫 About Me:
 Hey I am Ege Kemal Karaca.
 I am currently a student in University College London. <br> I am currently working on data analysis and prediction models and I want to develop reposistories that can teach people basics.
-I am currently learning reinforcement learning, 3d modelling, and Linux operating system. <br> I have fun dealing with robotics and football and like to discover about them through data science <br>
+I am currently learning reinforcement learning, 3d modelling, and Linux operating system. <br> I have fun dealing with robotics and football.
+I like to discover my hobbies through data science. <br>

 ## 🌐 Socials: